macd/BaryRational.jl/README.md

 Those that are away from the real line are far from the original domain of the data, though, or have small residues, as shown.

+## Acknowledgements
+  * Some parts of [Chebfun](https://www.chebfun.org/about/) have been ported to Julia for this project
+  * A function from [RationalFunctionApproximation](https://github.com/Complexvariables/RationFunctionApproximation.jl) has been borrowed (the continuum verion of the AAA algorithm on the interval [-1,1])

 ## References

 <a name="ref1"></a>[1] [The AAA algorithm for rational approximation](http://arxiv.org/abs/1612.00337)